ligurio/blog/_posts/2014-12-17-pcs-testing.md

 from 180 to 600.
 It all influenced the testing system and that’s why we’ve come the testing system we use now.

-## General schema of auto testing system.
+## General schema of auto testing system

 <img src="http://blog.bronevichok.ru/images/pcs-testing-2.png">